- Case studies

 The website is aimed at a general audience with articles featuring a broad range of material from the collections, including many images, using topics which appeal to a wider group, for example women in the Post Office.
 If one of these topics relate to a current news story BPMA will add a link to Facebook or Flickr so people can access it more easily.

 The blog has been running for four years, with three new posts every week.
-Regular posts means BPMA can tap into commemorative events.
-The blog is mix of news about collections and is used to market and promote exhibitions or new shop products.
+Regular posting means BPMA can tap into commemorative events.
+The blog is mix of news about collections, marketing and promoting exhibitions or new shop products.
 The blog is aimed at a general audience and is journalistic in style.
 The Great Train Robbery blog appeared in the New York Times as the blog was posted on the same day as a related event which the New York Times ran a story on and linked to the BPMA blog.

 There is an online catalogue with the interface provided by the cataloguing software company.
 BPMA is now working with a third party which specialises in presenting heritage collections to develop this catalogue interface.

 What resources are required to create and maintain this online service?

 There are two full-time members of staff responsible for writing and implementing the digital media strategy.
 One is dedicated to maintaining and developing the online presence, both the website and social media presence, the other is dedicated to the online catalogue and creating digital content.
 Other BPMA staff write content and are expected to write blogs.
 The Director of the BPMA is responsible for driving content to the website, social media, communications, marketing, and income generation.

 - a small maintenance budget for web-hosting, small developments, software licences, storage

 - project basis funding, for example the BPMA is currently working on a digital media strategy which is three-year project for upgrades and improvements

 What are the benefits to the archive service?

 Developing online services by digitising collections and adding catalogue information has allowed the archive service to continue developing awareness and appreciation of the collection more widely.